 Dominant positions always pertain to a certain market.
 Thus, a company cannot be dominant "in itself".
-Determining whether the PHOENIX group has a dominant position in a certain market is a complex legal task which must be performed on a case by case basis.
+Determining whether the PHOENIX group has a dominant position in a certain market is a complex legal task that must be performed on a case-by-case basis.

-2. Exchanging information with third parties
+2. Exchanging Information with Third Parties

-The (systematic) exchange of information with third parties (particularly competitors) regarding matters relevant to competition is prohibited.
+The (systematic) exchange of information with Third Parties (particularly competitors) regarding matters relevant to competition is prohibited.

-Employees are to exercise care when sharing any type of information (relevant to competition) with third parties, especially with competitors.
+Employees are to exercise care when sharing any type of information (relevant to competition) with Third Parties, especially with competitors.